ngwalton/wbba_tools/README.md

 ![evidence_map_example.png](https://github.com/ngwalton/wbba_tools/blob/master/evidence_map_example.png)

-This takes the raw eBird data and summarizes it into a single status for each block (Observed, Possible, Probable, Confirmed) making it easy to produce standard atlas block maps much like the live version available in Atlas eBird.
+This takes the raw eBird data and summarizes it into a single status for each block (Observed, Possible, Probable, Confirmed) making it easy to produce standard atlas block maps (much like the live version available in Atlas eBird).
 This script outputs a pdf file with maps like the image above, and also a shapefile with the highest breeding category shown for each species for each block.

 The main areas you'll need to edit to customize it to your region are all at the top of the code.